 - Screenwriter’s Bible: A Complete Guide to Writing, Formatting, and Selling Your Script by David Trottier. – I purchased the first issue when it came up.
 It’s been updated many times since.
-You’ll want the most current version because Hollywood does change things from time to time.
+You’ll want the most current version because Hollywood does change format from time to time.

 - The Complete Guide to Standard Script Formats.
 Part I: The Screenplay by Cole/Haag.
 This first part is for the big screen.
 This second volume is for the small screen, television.
 The Complete Guide to Standard Script Formats.
 Part II: Taped Format for Television.